 This could vary, depending on whether there is further investigation required, over and above what is usual in such claims.
 We can see from the CICA Annual Report that they aim to decide upon cases within a specified time period.
 How they measure against their targets is illustrated below.

-Would I have to go to court to get rape compensation?
+Would I have to go to court to get compensation after rape or other sexual assault?

 Helpful Links Relating To Rape Victim Compensation